 Doing this helps me plan outfits for parties, vacations or my workday.

 - I wish my closet had natural light, but then it would just fade my clothes.
 I have a 100-watt bulb in a simple overhead fixture to light the space now.
-I plan to show you in an upcoming post how a simple light bulb switch can remove the yellow cast it gives my clothes.
+Check out this clothes closet lighting post on how a simple light bulb switch can remove the yellow cast it gives my clothes.

 Do you find yourself rummaging through your closet every morning trying to find what to wear?
 If so, try this: